 - Indicating the contribution of sub-categories: Understanding the total revenue of a business as it relates to the contributions of departments or products.

-- Breaking down financial data and budgets: When you do your financial reports, you may break down distortions of profits and losses from “initial value” to “end value”.
+- Breaking down financial data and budgets: When you do your financial reports, you will use a financial waterfall chart in Power BI, and you may break down distortions of profits and losses from “initial value” to “end value”.

 - Showing changes over some time: Whether it is a month, quarter, or year, waterfall charts display the value of data in consecutive steps over time.